 If your school would like to host an in-school workshop, but has a faculty of less than 12 members of staff, it can share professional development with one other school.

 For more information, please download the following document: Asia-Pacific small school policy [582 KB] .
 If you have further questions, please contact the regional professional development team.

 If IB workshop leaders are a part of your faculty, please refer to our resident workshop policy [204 KB] .

-If you'd like to host a workshop in Asia-Pacific, please complete the application form [390 KB] .
+If you would like to be considered as a host venue for an IB workshop event, please complete the application form [390 KB] .

 If you represent an organization wishing to exhibit at events in Asia-Pacific, you can apply online.